olivialiu121/olivialiu121.github.io/index.md

 I’m currently a Master Student of Computer and Information Technology at University of Pennsylvania.
 Previously, I received my Master of Laws degree with Specialization in Technology and Law from UC Berkeley, Before that, I received my Bachelor of Laws degree with minor in Internet Finance from Tsinghua University.

-I also worked with White & Case Corporate team as a Legal Manager, spent time at Global Law Office Investment Fund team as a Junior Associate, and interned at Orrick, Herrington & Sutcliffe Law Firm.
+I also worked with White & Case LLP as a Legal Manager, spent time at Global Law Office as a Junior Associate, and interned at Orrick, Herrington & Sutcliffe Law Firm.

 <br>